pcapriotti/optparse-applicative/README.md

     subparser
     ( command "add" (info addOptions)
-        { infoProgDesc = "Add a file to the repository" }
+        ( progDesc "Add a file to the repository" )
     & command "commit") (info commitOptions)
-        { infoProgDesc = "Record changes to the repository" }
+        ( progDesc "Record changes to the repository" ) )
-    )

 Each command takes a full `ParserInfo` structure, which will be used to extract